 - Veterans Loan (VA Loan): This kind of loan is guaranteed by the Department of Veterans Affairs.
 It is available to any veteran of the armed forces and spouses.
 The VA loan rates are generally much better than conventional loans and allow someone to get into a home for little to no down payment.

 Questions & Answers

-Where can I get a loan for my medicine and copays to doctors and rides to them?
-Also I need help paying unpaid doctor bills and be able to put food in my house.
+Where can I get a loan for my medicine and copays to doctors as well as rides to appointments?
+Also, I need help paying unpaid doctor bills and need to be able to put food in my house.
 I make too much money for food stamps or state medical insurance.
-Please help - I’m desperate.
+What do you suggest?

 © 2011 Audrey Kirchner